hugo53/hugo53.github.io/pages/ielts/index.md

 ## Resource for preparing IELTS Exam
 As follows, several significant websites which may be helpful for many IELTS candidates are listed.

 1. [Simon's Blog](http://ielts-simon.com/).
 In my point of view, this is a tremendous resource.
-It deverses to be ranked at the first.m,,,,
+It deserves to be ranked at the first.m,,,,

 2. [http://www.dcielts.com/](http://www.dcielts.com/).
 Be refreshed daily and presents a plenty of good tips.

 3. [http://www.ielts-blog.com/](http://www.ielts-blog.com/).
 There are many writing samples and real questions also are usually updated.

 4. [http://ielts-yasi.englishlab.net/index.htm](http://ielts-yasi.englishlab.net/index.htm).
-Some people said that it is a huge resouce which is comprised of deverse kinds of practices.
+Some people said that it is a huge resource which is comprised of diverse kinds of practices.

 5. [http://www.makkarielts.com/](http://www.makkarielts.com/).
 Quickly update real tests.